 When you’ve added all the items for the day’s deliveries, click the “Complete Estimate and Review” button to continue to the next step.

 3. Once farmer submits the harvest estimate, the Harvie algorithm runs and matches the harvest against each member’s preferences to figure out the perfect box for each member based on the week’s harvest.

-Extras: If there are items that are not included as products in the main share that you want to make available for sale, such as value-added products, add-on shares, farm merchandise or specialty produce, you can add these by clicking the “Add Extra” button and following the same steps of giving the product a price, a unit type and a quantity available (and overwriting the product name, if necessary).
+Extras: If there are items that are not included as products in the main share that you want to make available for sale, such as value-added products, add-on shares, farm merchandise or specialty produce, you can add these by clicking the “Add Extra” button and following the same steps of giving the product a price, a unit type and a quantity available, and overriding the product name, if necessary.
+As with delivery products, if you use the title override feature for your extras, a new product will be automatically created for you with these settings when you finalize the delivery, so that you don't have to re-create the same override next time.
 We definitely recommend offering extras!
 Its a great opportunity for additional revenue, good product variety for your farm and sale of add-on share products to folks that couldn't commit to the whole season.

 On the Extras page, if you don’t want to allow excess inventory of your main box items to be available for sale as add-on extras, you can uncheck the “for sale” checkbox by that item.
 Otherwise all items by default will be for sale as extras if there is sufficient inventory.
 FYI, any additional extras can be added during the customization process, as needed.

 NOTE: Be sure to check the pricing on the Extras page for any leftover inventory from your harvest estimate to make sure those prices are correct.
 The pricing in Extras isn't guaranteed to match what you've inputted, especially if the harvest estimate has been changed a few times or if you use the Copy Delivery option.